-Tractor & Auto Air Conditioning Repair
+APT127 Tractor & Auto Air Conditioning Repair 3 cr. hr.

 Tractor and Auto Air Conditioning is a course designed to give the student knowledge of the basic air conditioning theory and operation as wells as the proper maintenance and service procedures.
 Each student will have the opportunity to diagnose and repair air conditioning components.
 A major emphasis will be on the job.
 Prerequisite: None.